 You can create a list of basic skills that are required in remote workers to work efficiently.
 These skills could include things such as –

 3.Flexible Management Style

-1. Why do you do freelancing? – It can give you some insights into what the person is looking to gain by not having a traditional office job.
+1. Why do you want to work remotely? - It can give you some insights into what the person is looking to gain by not having a traditional office job.
 This can be helpful to bring out the inner thoughts of an individual and understand them better.

 2. Can you self-manage yourself? - Now, most of the times individuals choose to work remotely because it provides them with the flexibility that can’t be achieved in the traditional 9-5 job.
 There might be a situation where the employee has to work on the edge, so it is vital to know whether a remote worker is capable of managing it or not.